Connect with others who understand.

 3. Comorbidities and Complications

 Some members of myPBCteam have discussed their history of autoimmune disorders.
-“I have had vague autoimmune symptoms for most of my life, including irritable bowels, dry mouth and eyes, skin rashes that come and go, loss of color along my knuckles, and fatigue,” said one member.
+“I have had vague autoimmune symptoms for most of my life, including irritable bowels, dry mouth and eyes, skin rashes that come and go, loss of color along my knuckles, and fatigue,” one said.
+Other members have shared memories of dry skin and itching that started in childhood.

 4. Treatment Options for PSC and PBC